2023–24 Portland Trail Blazers season: Draft picks

-The Trail Blazers entered the draft holding two first round picks and one second round pick.
 With their first selection, the Trail Blazers would select NBA G League Ignite point guard Scoot Henderson as the #3 pick of the draft.
 Then, near the end of the first round, the Trail Blazers selected power forward Kris Murray from the University of Iowa as the 23rd pick.
 Finally, around the middle of the second round, Portland would end their draft night by selecting French shooting guard Rayan Rupert of the New Zealand Breakers in Australia's National Basketball League.